Coping with Holiday Stress

 - Give yourself permission to decorate less and drop one or two family traditions in order to reduce stress.

 - Drink in moderation, eat healthy foods and get plenty of exercise and rest so you have energy, feel good and are better able to avoid family conflicts.
-When entertaining, do not encourage or pressure your guests to have drinks.

 - Don’t feel badly if you’re not happy.
 Holiday blues are normal and temporary.